koreader/contrib/calculator.koplugin/README.md

 ## Compatibility

 Only tested on Tolino and the emulator.
 Should work on any device.
-Informations on porability would be appreciated -> Please open an issue `Working on xxx` or `Failing on xxx`.
+Information on portability would be appreciated -> Please open an issue `Working on xxx` or `Failing on xxx`.

 ## Sources